 Liquid waste containers consist of 1-L Nalgene bottles that have a Hazardous Waste tag and a Radioisotope Disposal sheet attached.
-When full, wipe test the exterior of the waste bottle, ensure the field emitted from the bottle is below $2.5 \ \mu$ Sv/h and call the Radiation Safety Officer for waste collection.
+When full, wipe test the exterior of the waste bottle, ensure the field emitted from the bottle is below 2.5 μ Sv/h and call the Radiation Safety Officer for waste collection.
 The Radiation Safety Officer will not remove waste unless it is documented to be free of contamination and meets the dose rate limit given above.
-Procedures for waste disposal are summarized in Appendix VI.